Newborn hearing screening

 If your child is deaf or diagnosed with hearing loss, there are many different ways your child can learn to communicate.
-Your hearing healthcare professional and pediatrician can help you decide which option, or combination of options, is best for your child and your family.
+Your child's audiologist and pediatrician can help you decide which option, or combination of options, is best for your child and your family.

-One of the most common ways to treat hearing loss is with hearing aids or a cochlear implant.
+One of the most common ways to treat hearing loss is with pediatric hearing aids or a cochlear implant.
 Hearing aids can be used for mild to severe hearing loss, while cochlear implants are used for those with profound hearing loss.
 A hearing health professional can help you determine which option is for your child.

 Language and communication